sponsorCoinAdmin/spCoinBMUniSwapGuiExample/README.md

 The <b>Command Menu</b> is a list of shortcut alias commands for administering the [<b>'spCoinUniSwapTests'</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/tree/main) project.
 - if the menu system is installed correctly, simply type <b>menus <enter></b> in a bash window and the following should appear:
 ![<b>Author Image</b>](https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/mainMenu.jpg)
 The above menu is simply the parent of many submenu's.
 Each entry is an alias to an alternate command menu short cut.
 Each submenu exists under the repositorie's ./env directory.
-The following is a list of the submenu's and associated aliaes.
+Theese menues cane be more completly described in the file [<b>README.md</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/edit/main/README.md).

 - - - -
 ### Package Contents<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/contents.png" width="6%" align= "right">